SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

 5. After writing the different tests, make sure that they are passing locally.

 6. We often want to check a function/module for various input arguments.
-In this case, you could write the same test over and over again for the different input, but `pytest` also has built-in support for this with the use of the [pytest.mark.parametrize decorator](https://docs.pytest.org/en/6.2.x/parametrize.html).
+In this case, you could write the same test over and over again for different inputs, but `pytest` also has built-in support for this with the use of the [pytest.mark.parametrize decorator](https://docs.pytest.org/en/6.2.x/parametrize.html).
 Implement a parametrized test and make sure that it runs for different inputs.

 7. There is no way of measuring how good the test you have written is.
 However, what we can measure is the *code coverage*.
-Code coverage refers to the percentage of your codebase that actually gets run when all your tests are executed.
+Code coverage refers to the percentage of your codebase that gets run when all your tests are executed.
 Having a high coverage at least means that all your code will run when executed.

     1. Install coverage